Aayush-Yadav-34/VisuDSA/README.md

 2. **Permission errors**: Ensure Python has write access to the project directory
 3. **Port conflicts**: Change the port in `main.py` if 5000 is in use
 4. **Code execution fails**: Check Python installation and security settings
+5. **Chatbot not working**: Verify your OpenRouter API key is correctly set in environment variables
+6. **Docker build fails**: Ensure Docker is running and you have sufficient disk space

 ### Support